mineua/orthanc-rest-replicate/README.md

   --threads THREADS    number of threads to transfer Instances (default: 2) --ignore-errors      do not stop if encountering any errors (default: False)
 ```
-Please note: this script uses the live-progress library, which must first be installed via pip.
+Please note: this script uses the alive-progress library, which must be installed via pip.

 ## Example script output
 ```